AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/mikrotik.md

     - Double-click the client used for your Internet connection (usually on the WAN interface)
     - Uncheck *Use Peer DNS*
     - Click *OK*
-1. Link your IP.
 1. Test and verify:
     - You might need to reboot your MikroTik router for all changes to take effect
     - Clear your browser's DNS cache.
 You can use a tool like [https://www.dnsleaktest.com](https://www.dnsleaktest.com/) to check if your DNS requests are now routed through AdGuard

 ## Use your router admin panel

-Use these instructions if your Mikrotic router does not support DNS-over-HTTPS configuration:
+Use these instructions if your MikroTik router does not support DNS-over-HTTPS configuration:

 1. Access your MikroTik router:
     - Open your web browser and go to your router's IP address (usually `192.168.88.1`)